Shallou

-Joe Boston, professionally known as stage name Shallou, is a Los Angeles-based singer, producer, and environmentalist, who produces ambient, house melodies with soulful vocals that have carved a niche in the Indie and Electronic music scenes.
+Joe Boston, better known by his stage name Shallou, is a Los Angeles–based singer, producer, and DJ, who produces ambient, house melodies with soulful vocals that have carved a niche in the indie and electronic music scenes.
 His debut EP, All Becomes Okay, was released in May 2017, followed by EP Souls in April 2018, both through his own label, Sleeptalker.
 Shallou was signed by Island Records in 2019 and released his debut album, Magical Thinking in early 2020.

 Early life

 Boston grew up in Rockville, Maryland with a family of intense music lovers.
 His dad was all about music discovery, playing Radiohead and Wilco to him when he was a kid.
 He was first inspired by singer James Blake and producer Gold Panda when he was around 16, combining elements of those artists into his own sound.
 After attending college at Loyola University New Orleans, he moved to Chicago to continue producing music.
 Boston currently resides in Los Angeles.